-Concentration risk for AICL primarily arises from its reliance on other firms within the Saga group; group firms provide critical services as well as being the distributor for the majority of AICL policies (and therefore a significant premium debtor).
+Concentration risk for AICL primarily arises from its reliance on other firms within the Saga group.
+Group firms provide critical services as well as being the distributor for the majority of AICL policies (and therefore the source of a significant premium debtor).
 Group risk is discussed in section C.6.2.
 AICL is also exposed to concentration risk in respect of its quota-share arrangements for its motor business.